Send New Year Sweetness to Your College Student

 Share the traditions of home and know that you have sent your student a delicious reminder that it’s Rosh Hashana—the time for new beginnings and promise.
 L’Shana Tova to you.

-Written by Jane Moritz, Chief Maven Officer, Challah Connection
+Jane Moritz, Chief Maven Officer, Challah Connection